-Our U.S. Revolver is a \$75.0 million revolving credit facility in the U.S. As of December 31, 2018, there were no amounts borrowed under this facility.
-Total letters of credit outstanding under our U.S. Revolver, which reduce our availability, were \$15.2 million at December 31, 2018 and \$23.1 million at September 30, 2018.
-Currently, our U.S. Revolver can only be used for letters of credit until we meet certain financial ratios as described in Note E of Notes to Condensed Consolidated Financial Statements.
-As of December 31, 2018, there was \$59.8 million available for the issuance of letters of credit under the U.S. Revolver.
-Total long-term debt, including current maturities, totaled \$1.2 million at December 31, 2018, compared to \$1.6 million at September 30, 2018
+Our U.S. Revolver is a \$75.0 million revolving credit facility, which is available for both borrowings and letters of credit.
+As of December 31, 2019, there were no amounts borrowed under this facility, and letters of credit outstanding were \$13.4 million.
+As of December 31, 2019, \$61.6 million was available for the issuance of letters of credit and borrowing under the U.S. Revolver.
+Total long-term debt, including current maturities, totaled \$0.8 million at December 31, 2019 related to outstanding industrial development revenue bonds.
+For further information regarding our debt, see Note E of Notes to Condensed Consolidated Financial Statements.

-Approximately \$26 million of our cash and short-term investments at December 31, 2018 was held outside of the U.S. for international operations.
+Approximately \$21.8 million of our cash and cash equivalents at December 31, 2019 was held outside of the U.S. for international operations.
 It is our intention to indefinitely reinvest all current and future foreign earnings internationally in order to ensure sufficient working capital to support our international operations.
-In the event that we elect to repatriate some or all of the foreign earnings that were previously deemed to be indefinitely reinvested outside the U.S., under current tax laws we would incur additional tax expense upon such repatriation.
+In the event that we elect to repatriate some or all of the foreign earnings that were previously deemed to be indefinitely reinvested outside the U.S., we may incur additional tax expense upon such repatriation under current tax laws.